RC-Wu/PanAdapter/README.md

 # PanAdapter

-The source code will be available in the next few days.
+The source code will be available within two months.